sdsc-hpc-training/webinars/201912_data_viz_python/README.md

-# SDSC Training
-Data Visualization With Python Using Jupyter Notebooks
+# SDSC Webinar - Data Visualization With Python Using Jupyter Notebooks
 <a name="top">Available Webinar Material: